ECHONETv1.0

 Maturity & Path Forward

-EchoNet is at TRL 5–6 transition.
+EchoNet components are at TRL 5; system-level integration targets TRL 6 at the 2026 Sandbox.
 The following reflects an accurate account of what has been validated, what is under active refinement, and what will be tested at Suffield.

 Current TRL